livepeer/production-success/README.md

 The Livepeer community can be found on [GitHub Discussions](https://github.com/livepeer/support/discussions), where you can ask questions, voice ideas, and share your projects.

-To chat with other community members you can join the [Livepeer Discord](https://discord.gg/livepeer).
+To chat with other community members you can join our [Livepeer Discord](https://discord.gg/livepeer).

 Our [Code of Conduct](https://github.com/livepeer/support/blob/577b4bedf507bedbd1db03b67970ed947e635e99/CODE_OF_CONDUCT.md) applies to all Livepeer community channels.